jenofdoom/react-intermediate/README.md

-We've only set up one reducer, called `game`, but we've left our structure flexible by using [combineReducers](http://redux.js.org/docs/api/combineReducers.html) which means we can break off sepearate chunks of state later, and potentiall even break those out into separate files.
+We've only set up one reducer, called `game`, but we've left our structure flexible by using [combineReducers](http://redux.js.org/docs/api/combineReducers.html) which means we can break off separate chunks of state later, and potentially even break those out into separate files.

 Right now the reducer only returns the initial state, as we aren't passing in